When: Sep 13, 2017 11:00 AM

 Ticket Price: $0.00

-CPE: 2 Credits (Note: non-subscribers and non site license users must opt-in to our mailing list or pay to be eligible to attend and earn free CPE).
+- CPE: 2 Credits (Note: non-subscribers and non site license users must opt-in to our mailing list and pay to be earn CPE).

 AuditNet LLC is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.